-As a judge, you could use someone to talk to who understands the emotions that occur on and off the bench.
+As a member of the judiciary, you could use someone to talk to who understands the emotions that occur on and off the bench.

 We hear you!

-The Judicial Advisory Group (JAG) is a peer-based confidential assistance group that helps judges with personal and professional issues.
+The Judicial Advisory Group (JAG) is a peer-based confidential assistance group that helps judges and magistrates with personal and professional issues.

 JAG helps OLAP:

-Screen referrals regarding judges to be sure they represent genuine concerns
+Screen referrals regarding judges/magistrates to be sure they represent genuine concerns

-Respond to judges who need help in ways that address the demands of judges’ responsibilities and positions.
+Respond to judges/magistrates who need help in ways that address the demands of their responsibilities and positions.

-OLAP and JAG help judges in several areas:
+OLAP and JAG help the judiciary in several areas:

 Issues of judicial temperament and diligence that on their face do not rise to disciplinary violations